ShaanManchanda/Function-Frontend/README.md

-# 🌐 Web3 Local Bank
+# 🌐 Function Frontend Bank

 > 💸 A Simple Web3 application for transferring Ether and personalizing your account.